Category: Moong Dal (Pesalu)

 1/2 cup yellow mung daal.
 (Soak in water for about an hour)

-Oil, curry leaves, cumin, hing, turmeric, salt, red chilli flakes and coconut
+Oil, curry leaves, cumin seeds, hing, turmeric, salt, red chilli flakes and coconut

-Heat a teaspoon of oil in a wide, thick-bottomed skillet.
+Heat a teaspoon of peanut oil in a wide, thick-bottomed skillet.

 Add grated carrot, soaked mung daal and methi leaves to the skillet.
 Mix.